The Getty

 » Object Genres hierarchy

-Contains terms that are common to various contexts and may apply to more than one of the other hierarchies in the Objects facet.
+Contains concept records that are common to various contexts and may apply to more than one of the other hierarchies in the Objects facet.
 For example, the descriptor reproductions, in the Object Genres hierarchy, may be applied to many object types, from doorknobs (which is in the Components hierarchy) to altarpieces (which appears in the Visual Works hierarchy).

-• Also included are descriptors for broad classes of objects or images to which specific object types, which are found in other hierarchies, may or may not belong depending on the particular context.
+• Also included are concept records for broad classes of objects or images to which specific object types, which are found in other hierarchies, may or may not belong depending on the particular context.
 For example, photographs (in Visual Works) can be variously considered to be documents or works of art (terms that appear here), depending on the circumstances; or cups (in the Containers hierarchy) can be variously considered as antiques, art objects, or collectibles (terms that appear here), again depending on the circumstances.

 • Regarding other Hierarchies